ZclassicDev/zcash-gitian/README.md

 ## Decide on an ssh keypair to use for gitian

 You'll be asked to (optionally) provide an ssh key's filename in gitian.yml.
-In this example I'm using "zcash_gitian_id_rsa".
+In this example I'm
+using "zclassic_gitian_id_rsa".

-You can generate a keypair specifically for zcash gitian builds like this:
+You can generate a keypair specifically for zclassic gitian builds like this:

 ```
-$ ssh-keygen -t rsa -C "hpotter@hogwarts.wiz" -f ~/.ssh/zcash_gitian_id_rsa -N ''
+$ ssh-keygen -t rsa -C "hpotter@hogwarts.wiz" -f ~/.ssh/zclassic_gitian_id_rsa -N ''
 Generating public/private rsa key pair.
-Your identification has been saved in /Users/hpotter/.ssh/zcash_gitian_id_rsa.
+Your identification has been saved in /Users/hpotter/.ssh/zclassic_gitian_id_rsa.
-Your public key has been saved in /Users/hpotter/.ssh/zcash_gitian_id_rsa.pub.
+Your public key has been saved in /Users/hpotter/.ssh/zclassic_gitian_id_rsa.pub.
 The key fingerprint is:
 SHA256:w1ZAgf+Ge+R662PU18ASqx8sZYfg9OxKhE/ZFf9zwvE hpotter@hogwarts.wiz
 The key's randomart image is: